View of Harmar Hill from the 1870s

 After Reinhart's accidental death in 1913, his son, Joseph K. Stehle Sr., saw to it that the farm continued as a single entity as long as he lived.
 Corn one year, straw the next.

-The panel below is from World War II.
+The panel below is the panel from World War II.

 No comments: